-The roles property (§3.23.6) of each artifact object specified by artifactIndices SHOULD include an array element whose value is the string "toolComponent".

 invocation object

 General

-An invocation object contains information describing the invocation of the analysis tool that was run.
+An invocation object describes the invocation of the analysis tool that was run.

 commandLine property

 An invocation object MAY contain a property named commandLine whose value is a string containing the completely specified command line used to invoke the tool, starting with the name of the tool's executable or script file, optionally qualified by the relative or absolute path to the file.